My epic food tour of Japan

 On the way home we stopped by the Inari shrine, one of the biggest in Japan, which is dedicated to the gods of rice and business prosperity, and has an astonishing 5,000 red gates throughout its grounds of differing sizes.

-I bought a fortune for 200 yen (just over a pound) and was delighted to receive the best possible one – 2016 should be a good year! – but those with a poor fortune were encourage to leave it tied up to fences in the shrine itself.
+I bought a fortune for 200 yen (just over a pound) and was delighted to receive the best possible one, but those with a poor fortune were encouraged to leave it tied up to fences in the shrine itself.

 A robata barbeque